Wuling Air EV: Overview

-The Air EV was first introduced in Indonesia as the "Wuling EV" on 1 June 2022, before its debut in China on 3 June.
+The Air EV was first introduced in Indonesia as the Wuling EV on 1 June 2022, before its debut in China on 3 June.
 For the Indonesian market, the model is assembled from knock-down kits from China at the SGMW Motor Indonesia plant in Cikarang, West Java.
 Indonesian models went on sale at the 29th Gaikindo Indonesia International Auto Show on 11 August.

 In China, it went on sale in December 2022, and is offered in two- and four-seat configurations with differing body lengths and wheelbases.

 The Air EV was one of the operational vehicles used for the 2022 G20 Bali summit in Bali.

-In November 2022, the vehicle was imported by General Motors to Egypt as the Chevrolet Spark EV as ride hailing vehicles during the 2022 United Nations Climate Change Conference.
+In November 2022, 150 Air EVs were imported by General Motors to Egypt and given Chevrolet badges, as ride hailing vehicles during the 2022 United Nations Climate Change Conference.

 Outside of Indonesian market, the Air EV was went on sale in Nepal in December 2022, Thailand in July 2023, and in Brunei in late September 2023.